-UBS CEO earned CHF14.4 million last year - SWI swissinfo.ch
+UBS CEO earned salary of CHF14.4 million in 2023 - SWI swissinfo.ch

 According to UBS’s annual report published on Thursday, Ermotti’s salary was comprised of CHF2.1 million fixed salary and CHF12.3 million variable salary payments, with the latter referred to as a performance bonus.

-Does Switzerland need a huge global bank?
++ Would Switzerland be better off without a giant global bank?

 Expanded board post-takeover